AltSysrq/fourleaf/README.md

 Anonymous tuples are treated as structs, where the first element is field 1, the next is 2, and so on.

-The type `()`, as well as other unit types, is represented as integer 0.
+Unit types are serialised depending on whether they are "struct-like". `()` is considered the empty tuple and serialised as an empty struct.
+On the other hand, things like `PhantomData` are inherently units and serialised as integer 0.

 User-defined structs of all kinds are represented as structs, with field tags specified by the user.
 Newtype structs can of course directly delegate to